mishra1010/Sigma-Web-Dev-Course/README.md

 Id and class are attributes for elements Div, span etc. elements in html Id is also used for linking by using #id in the URL

+## Day 10 - Audio, Video and Media in HTML